 Dad’s First Day of Retirement: He Took A Trip

 On February 1, 2020, he took his first solo train trip.
-His journey took him, from the Sturtevant Depot to Omaha, NE, with a layover in Chicago.
+His journey took him from the Sturtevant Depot to Omaha, NE, with a layover in Chicago.
 From there, he took the elite shuttle service, aka my sister’s Buick, back to her home.
 My mom, his wife, stayed in Nebraska to help Paula while Mikey was at job training.

 I am proud of my Dad; he is taking this next adventure with a positive outlook, and he is excited.
 His travel confidence is growing, almost a little too much.

 Now he and mom are talking about taking Amtrak trips out to Paula’s without me!
 I have been their chaperone for years, or as I like to say, their support traveler.
-It looks like I am no longer need for their routine trips.
+It looks like I am no longer needed for their routine trips.

 Trip update: August was the original date for this adventure.
 As of 5/16/2020, the experience moved to October.
-The trip could be moved to winter or spring, depending on the pandemic.

 We Have Traveled Together

 My Dad is more adventurous than my mom.
-He is open to new routes to visit family, providing they are not too inconvenient, cut down on layovers, or making travel more enjoyable.
+He is open to new routes to visit family, providing they are not too inconvenient, cut down on layovers, or make travel more enjoyable.
 That said, my mother is growing as a traveler, and she is more open to new things than ever before.